nouman-96/Gimbal-based-Robotic-Eye-Design-for-Fast-Moving-Stimulus-Detection-/README.md

 and track the fast moving stimulus.
 For tracking of fast moving stimulus, high decoupling ratio of camera sensor from the head skeleton is required.
 Two axis gimbal system is used to achieve high decoupling ratio.
 Mathematical modeling of gimbal system is done by considering the torque disturbances and dynamic unbalance.
-For ecient tracking and independent eye movement in the bumpy environment, stabilization control system is designed.
+For efficient tracking and independent eye movement in the bumpy environment, stabilization control system is designed.
 Non-linear System equations are linearized using Jacobain matrix to achieve linear state space equations.
 The overall model is simulated on the Simulink with CAD model of the gimbal and proportional integral derivative (PID) controller is used for the system.
-Simulation results conrms the tracking of the stimulus object.
+Simulation results confirms the tracking of the stimulus object.